Make a Report

 LOST & FOUND PETS

 Daily animal intakes may vary from 1 animal to over 30 animals in a single day.
 Due to the high volume of animals we see each day and the number of calls and emails we receive, we are unable to identify lost or found pets over the phone or via email.
-However, we will strive to reunite as many pets to their rightful owners as possible by tracing microchips, ID tags, Rabies tags and reviewing lost and found pet reports.
+However, we will strive to reunite as many pets to their rightful owners as possible by tracing microchips, ID tags, rabies tags and reviewing lost and found pet reports.
 It is ultimately the responsibility of the pet owner to come in as often as possible to the shelter during Office Hours to look through our stray-hold areas.
 Visit the fourth tab labeled “Reclaim Your Pet” for more information on picking up your pet that has been brought to the Humane Society of St. Joseph County.

 If you have lost your pet please fill out a Lost Pet Form on the next tab.
 If your pet is microchipped, be sure to contact the microchip company and verify that your contact information is current.
 Along with doing a lost pet walk-through at the shelter, please also visit South Bend Animal Care and Control at 521 Eclipse Place, South Bend, IN.
 You may want to visit sites like Craigslist and Facebook groups (South Bend Lost and Found Pets, Lost and Found Pets of Michiana, Lost & Found dogs- Elkhart County, Indiana).
 If you do find your pet listed online, be safe when meeting the person who found your pet.
-Suggest meeting at a local police or fire department or at the Humane Society parking lot.
+We suggest meeting at a local police or fire department or at the Humane Society parking lot.

 If you have found a pet please fill out the Found Pet Form on the third tab.
 Please be cautious when interacting with any stray animal.
 These animals may not be current on vaccinations which can pose a serious health threat to your pets and family members.
 Stray pets may be overly stressed and scared and become aggressive and bite.
 Keep stray animals away from other pets and children.
 If you are going to attempt to find the owner of the pet, you must have the pet scanned for a microchip.
 Be cautious when reuniting a pet to someone who has claimed to be the owner.
 If you have found a pet in St. Joseph County or Mishawaka City please check in with the Humane Society to verify all current ordinances are being followed as to the keeping and/or rehoming of a found pet.